-Explore the virtual exhibtion at www.artes-exhibition.digital starting June 10th 2021
+Explore our virtual exhibtion at www.artes-exhibition.digital

 In the Early Modern period, theatrical and festive occasions played a fundamental role in European artistic activity.
 They brought together artists from different disciplines and backgrounds, generating processes of hybridization between the visual and the performing arts.
 Such occasions marked the point of transition »from real life into the world of art« (Jacob Burckhardt, The Civilization of the Renaissance in Italy, 1860).